Simple Guide to Recovering Formatted External Hard Drive on a Mac or PC

 Step 3: Next, select the volume on the left pane.
 The program will then start searching any recoverable data from that drive.

-Step 5: Preview found files while the scan is complete.
+Step 5: Preview found files while the scan process finishes.
 Check and select those you'd like to pull back and recover them.

-Pro tips: to avoid data overwritten situation, do not directly save recovered files back to your formatted drive.
+Pro tips: to avoid data overwriting, do not directly save recovered files back to your formatted drive.
 Instead, save them to your Mac hard drive first, then transfer them back to your external drive later if you want.

 How to recover formatted external drive on a Windows PC?

-Preparation: similar to that on Mac (see above), connect your device to a PC first before you start.
+Preparation: similar to that on Mac, connect your device to a PC first before you start.

-Step 1: Download Easy Drive Data Recovery and install the program on your Windows computer.
+Step 1: Get Easy Drive Data Recovery and install the program on your Windows computer.
 Open the software; you'll see the main interface like below.

-Step 2: Select the disk you want to scan for files.
+Step 2: Select the disk where your lost files were saved.
 Highlight it and click "Next" to continue.
-Now it will conduct a quick scan of your hard drive to search for recoverable items.
+Now it will conduct a quick scan of that drive to search for recoverable items.

-Step 3: Preview the found items and check your formatted files are there.
-If you can't find many items, enable Deep Scan mode and conduct a scan once again.
+Step 3: Preview the found items and check if your formatted files are there.
+If you can't find many items, enable Deep Scan mode and conduct a more comprehensive scan once again.

-Step 4: Save and recover those you want.
+Step 4: Save and recover the files you want.
 That's it.
-Note: don’t save retrieved files back to the source drive in case partial data overwritten.
+Note: don't save retrieved files back to the source drive in case partial data overwritten.

-If the above technique doesn't work to rescue your data, you can send your external hard drive to a data recovery company for services.
-We suggest you do this only when the data are extremely valuable to you because such data recovery services are not cheap, probably you'll need to spend much more than the price you paid for getting the hard drive device.
+If the above technique doesn't work to rescue your data, you can send your external hard drive to a recovery company for data rescue services.
+Beware that you do this only when the data are extremely valuable to you because commercial data recovery services are not cheap, most of the case you'll need to spend way much more than the price you paid for buying the hard drive device.

-There is an extensive list of companies or services in the market; we highly recommend you do your due intelligence before you go with a specific one.
+There is an extensive list of companies or services in the market; we highly recommend you do your due intelligence before you ship your device out.